altair-graphql/altair/packages/altair-docs/privacy.md

 ### 16. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 You have the right to request access to the personal information we collect from you, change that information, or delete it.
 To request to review, update, or delete your personal information, please visit: [support@altairgraphql.dev](mailto:support@altairgraphql.dev).

+### 17. ARTIFICIAL INTELLIGENCE (AI) USAGE

+**_In Short:_** _We may use artificial intelligence technologies to analyze and process your information for the purposes of improving our Services, enhancing user experience, and providing personalized content._

+We may use artificial intelligence technologies to analyze and process your information for the purposes of improving our Services, enhancing user experience, and providing personalized content.
+We may also use such technologies to ensure the security and integrity of our Services.